lac-dcc/yali/README.md

         </tr>
         <tr>
             <td>MEMORYPROF</td>
-            <td>Indicate whether a memory profiler will be used.
+            <td>Indicates whether a memory profiler will be used.
 This variable is required.</td>
             <td>
                 <ul>
                     <li>yes</li>